ablearn/flutter_signin_app/SETUP_GOOGLE_SIGN.md

         3. If you haven't registered an Android app during `flutterfire configure`, click "Add app" and select Android.
 Follow the instructions.
         4. Download the `google-services.json` file.
         5. Place the downloaded `google-services.json` file in the `android/app/` directory of your Flutter project.
+        6.  **Generate and Add SHA-1 Key:**
+            *   Generate the SHA-1 key for your Android app using the following command:
+                ```bash
+                keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android
+                ```
+            *   If your keystore file is not located in the default location, you can find it by checking your Android Studio settings (File > Settings > Build, Execution, Deployment > Build Tools > Gradle).
+            *   The default password for the debug keystore is `android`.
+            *   Copy the SHA-1 key from the output.
+            *   Add the SHA-1 key to your Firebase project in the Firebase console (Project settings > General > Your apps > Android app > SHA certificate fingerprints).
     *   **iOS (Optional but Recommended):**
         1. Go to Firebase Console -> Project Settings (gear icon) -> General tab.
         2. If you haven't registered an iOS app during `flutterfire configure`, click "Add app" and select iOS.
 Follow the instructions.